kodedile/SaveDataScripts/README.md

 ## File Paths

-To get these scripts to work with your filesystem, you should change the following:
+To get these scripts to work with your filesystem, open them in a plain text editor (notepad, notepad++, etc.) and change the following:

 ### Local Variable: SaveFolder